pramod74/guwople/CONTRIBUTING.md

 ### Introduction

 - This site is built with React and TailwindCSS
-- Check out the existing issues for ways to contribute
+- Check out the existing issues for ways to contribute.
+Issues have labels that describe them.
+If you need clarification or want to discuss potential approaches, just leave a comment!

 ### Have a new feature request or see a bug?